Skip to main content

 How Http Validation works

-With Certify The Web, we attempt to answer the http challenge using the built-in Http Challenge Server and as a fallback we use IIS (or whichever webserver is configured for port 80 http traffic, if any) by automatically detecting the website folder to write the challenge response file to, or by writing to the website path you provide in your configuration (for Apache etc).
+With Certify Certificate Manager, we attempt to answer the http challenge using the built-in Http Challenge Server and as a fallback we use IIS (or whichever webserver is configured for port 80 http traffic, if any) by automatically detecting the website folder to write the challenge response file to, or by writing to the website path you provide in your configuration (for Apache etc).

 On IIS this process presents a few challenges, which we attempt to fix automatically: